+Constinues at the constitution to compande lineal mass to compand the od man:

-function as streams while to concrete-lined man- to concrete-lined manperforming the aquatic made channels made channels
+function as streams while to concrete-lined man- to concrete-lined manperforming the aquatic made channels. made channels.

-resources delineation will made chamicis. made chamicis.
+resources delineation will

 continue to function as

 streams upon project

-completion The project
+completion.
+The project is

 proposed to restore the

 function of the channels to

 their original design and

 provide enough capacity to

-accommodate the anticipated
+accommodate the anticipate d

-peak nows in the Magholia
+peak flows in the Magnolia

 Creek watershed.
 Natural

 stream design procedures

 are being incorporated into

 the design of the proposed

 project including but not

 limited to riffle and pool

 complexes.
 Significant

 adverse effects are not

-anticipated from the proposed
+anticipated from the propose d

 project.
 Upon project

 completion as proposed,

 approximately 14,880 linear

-feet and 38.05 acres of likely
+feet and 38.05 acres of likely ,

 perennial streams will be

-present within the study area,
+present within the study area .

-instead of a mixture of
+instead of a mixture of ,

 perennial streams,

 intermittent streams, and

 emergent wetlands.
 It is

 generally understood that

 perennial streams are

-typically considered of higher
+typically considered of higher 1

 quality than intermittent

 streams and wetlands.